portworx/px-docs/cloud/azure/aks.md

 ### Install Portworx

-Once AKS cluster created and disk added, Please make sure and verify that you meet the [minimum requirements](/#minimum-requirements), Portworx recommends a minimum cluster size of 3 nodes.
+Once the AKS cluster created and disk added, Please make sure and verify that you meet the [minimum requirements](/#minimum-requirements), Portworx recommends a minimum cluster size of 3 nodes.

 Install PX by following the instructions found [here](/scheduler/kubernetes/install.html).